Wireless large AI model: shaping the AI-empowered future of 6G and beyond: Introduction

 \subsubsection{\textbf{Generalization}}

-Generalization refers to the ability of a model to perform well on new, unseen data.
+Generalization refers to the ability of a model to perform well on new, unseen data \cite{wei2022emergent}.
 It is crucial for large AI models to be designed with good generalization ability, ensuring that the model does not overfit to the training data but can adapt to new environments and conditions.
-Effective designs must focus on creating models that can adapt to various contexts and maintain high performance across different scenarios \cite{soldati2024design, al2020generalizing, zhurobustnetwork}.
+Moreover, because edge devices typically possess limited local data and constrained computational capacities, they cannot afford extensive fine-tuning for every new scenario.
+Therefore, WLAM architectures must inherently possess exceptional generalization to handle dynamic network conditions directly.
+Effective designs must focus on maintaining high performance across contexts necessitates future research into continuous pre-training on heterogeneous telecom datasets and rigorous instruction tuning \cite{soldati2024design, al2020generalizing, zhurobustnetwork}.